tobyhodges/lesson-sprint-recommendations/during.md

   You may also wish to record the different ways in which participants are contributing to the lesson during the sprint, to ensure proper credit is given later e.g. when publishing the lesson.
+- **Complete any remaining reviews.**
+  Sprints often end with an influx of new material, as contributors finish up what they were working on as the event closed.
+  Other material developed earlier in the sprint may be awaiting review.
+  Making sure that these are reviewed and (where appropriate) merged into the lesson ensures contributors develop a sense of accomplishment from the sprint, and ties up any loose ends before new tasks are taken on to develop the material further.
+  If the participants who were originally assigned to review have had to leave, the organisers should take over responsibility for these reviews to ensure they are completed in a timely manner.

 ## Recommendations for GitHub

+- **Consider running a skill-up session for contributors.**
+  Depending on their previous experience with the platform, contributors may benefit from learning/being reminded how to use GitHub, working on branches/forks, and the associated tools on their local system.
+  Providing a session/resources on this will also make your sprint less intimidating for newcomers to lesson development, which may increase participation.
+  [GitPod](https://gitpod.io/) may offer a way for participants to contribute to the lesson without the need for setting up a local development environment.
+  As with the "primer" session mentioned above, this skill-up may fit best at the beginning of the sprint, before the first co-working session begins, or as a separate event that takes place in the days leading up to the full sprint.
 - **Flag Pull Requests as draft and ready for review as you work.**
   Opening draft Pull Requests early, while work on a task is ongoing, can help contributors understand where progress is being made and identify